BEFORE CLIMBING THE MOUNTAIN

 Remember that there is a weight limit of 15-kg (30 lbs.) per climber, on the gear of each climber to be portered.
 A soft duffel bag (barrel type) is preferred – a rucksack is not necessary, as they prefer to porter the loads balanced on their heads and shoulders.

 About 22,000 climbers set out every year to conquer the Kilimanjaro peak.
 Several well-marked hiking routes lead to the summit of the mountain.
 To use the word “climber” is not always correct.
-Although none of these hikers’ routes really require mountaineering skills, hiking to the “roof of Africa” is physically and mentally demanding and should not be under estimated.
+Although none of these hikers’ routes really requires mountaineering skills, hiking to the “roof of Africa” is physically and mentally demanding and should not be underestimated.
 As much as 40% of those who set out to climb Kilimanjaro turn back before they reach Uhuru peak.

 Today, hikers make up the bulk of all those who conquer Kilimanjaro, and the mountain is in fact one of the highest peaks accessible to hikers in the world.
 Of course there are extremely severe climbs available, including some grade 3+ climbs, but those we leave to the professional alpine climbers and experienced mountaineers.